-Janice Tan spent her first summer with us in 2019, and had this to say about her first ever Leo’s experience:
+Janice Tan spent TWO summers with us, in 2019 and 2020, and had this to say about her first ever Leo’s experience:

 Upon finishing my second year of college as an Animal Science student, I finally set my heart on becoming a veterinarian, a profession that beautifully blended my love for animals and medicine.
 From a young age, becoming some kind of doctor always appealed to me as THE dream job, and while it was comforting to know that my college major was designed to supplement my journey to vet school, the reality was that, aside from working with livestock species in classes, I had zero animal experience.
 I had never owned a pet (excluding fish, which are only slightly different from dogs and cats), never volunteered at an animal shelter, and most ironically, never even set foot into an animal hospital.

 With only one month of summer remaining, I began a desperate search for any clinic kind enough to offer an eager and inexperienced pre-vet student the opportunity to shadow or volunteer for a short period of time.
 After coming across the website for Leo’s Pet Care and reading through the consistently wonderful experiences of past students, I immediately visited LPC to deliver my transcript (which, in hindsight, should have been my resume) in hopes of being offered the chance to simply observe the inner workings of this award-winning vet clinic.
 Within an hour of dropping off my transcript, Dr. Magnusson had personally contacted me, and by the following Tuesday, I was walking into LPC for an interview.
 Though the interview critically evaluated my intentions and commitment to becoming a vet, I was relieved when Dr. Magnusson invited me to return the next morning for a full day of exams, a dental, and a spay.